KingSahil/shikshaflow/STUDENT_FORM_DOCS.md

 # Student Registration Form - Feature Documentation

 ## Overview
-A beautiful, interactive student registration form has been added to SikshaFlow, appearing as a modal when users click the "Get Started" button.
+A beautiful, interactive student registration form has been added to shikshaFlow, appearing as a modal when users click the "Get Started" button.

 ## Features Implemented